 How Long Does It Take to Tan in UV 7?
-UV Index for a PERFECT Tanning
+Risks, Timing, and Protection

 How long does it take to tan in 7 UV?